 Luke 24 please.
-We're going to read the whole chapter, because our Christian faith being the truth rests on this story, the story of the resurrection of Jesus.
+We're going to read the whole chapter, because the truth of our Christian faith rests on this story more than anything else, the resurrection of Jesus.
 Matthew and John also have this story.
-The details are different there, but it is the same Jesus, raised in the same way, on the same day, the same people involved.

-When the earliest preachers spoke the gospel, the message began with the resurrection of Jesus, and the resurrection was most of the message.
+When the earliest preachers spoke the gospel, the message began with the resurrection of Jesus, and the resurrection was most of the gospel message.
 "Repent and be baptized for the forgiveness of your sins" was how we respond to the resurrection of Jesus.
-That's not quite how we see the message, but that is how they thought in the earliest days, and how they spoke.
+That's how they thought in the earliest days, and how they spoke.

-One Sunday afternoon long ago, I went through all the sermons in the book of Acts to see how much space they gave to the resurrection.
-In the sermons in Acts, the preacher spoke about the resurrection, and then about salvation, at a ratio of $3\frac{1}{2}$ to 1.
-Three sentences or more on Jesus raised from the dead, then one sentence on the offer of salvation.
-So this story is at the center.
+There are quite a few sermons in Acts, places where we can read what they preached.
+In the sermons in Acts, the preacher spoke about the resurrection, and then about salvation, at a ratio of about $3\frac{1}{2}$ to 1.
+Three or four sentences on Jesus raised from the dead, then one sentence on the offer of salvation.
+So this resurrection story is at the center of the gospel.

 Luke 24.
 The women rested on the Sabbath in obedience to the commandment, but on the first day of the week, very early in the morning, the women took the spices they had prepared and went to the tomb.
 They found the stone rolled away from the tomb, but when they entered, they did not find the body of the Lord Jesus.
 While they were wondering about this, suddenly two men, in clothes that gleamed like lightning, stood beside them.
 In their fright, the women bowed down with their faces to the ground, but the men said to them, "Why do you look for the living among the dead?
 He is not here; he has risen!
-Remember how he told you, while he was still with you in Galilee: 'The Son of Man must be delivered over to the hands of sinners, be crucified, and on the third day be raised again.'
-"Then they remembered his words.
+Remember how he told you, while he was still with you in Galilee: 'The Son of Man must be delivered over to the hands of sinners, be crucified, and on the third day be raised again.' " Then they remembered his words.